jared-jewitt/backend-booster-apollo-graphql-postgresql/README.md

 ## Getting Started

-1. Rename [.env-example](.env-example) file to `.env` and enter a value for `JWT_SECRET` as well as add any other desired env variable(s).
+1. Rename [.env-example](.env-example) file to `.env` and enter a value for `JWT_SECRET`, as well as add any other desired env variable(s) you may want

 2. Run the app via either of the options below.
-After that, visit your app at `http://localhost:5000`.
+After that, visit your app at `http://localhost:5000`

 ##### Without Docker

 ```
 npm install
 npm run start
 ```

 ##### With Docker

 ```
-docker-compose --file=docker-compose.dev.yml up -d
+docker-compose up
 ```

 ## Commands

+> Note: To use these commands with Docker, run them as such: `docker exec client npm run ...`.
+Make sure the container
+> is already running.

 | Command               | Description                                                        |
 |-----------------------|--------------------------------------------------------------------|